LautaroZanzot/SOC-Automation-Project/README.md

 - Security Automation with Shuffle SOAR
 - Incident Respone Planning and Execution
 - Case Management with TheHive
-- Scripting and Automation for Threar Mitigation
+- Scripting and Automation for Threat Mitigation

 ### Tools Used